Spotify releases redesigned free app with access to on-demand playlists

 Spotify today announced a new version of its free app, reflecting the company’s belief that creating a better user experience for unpaid subscribers will result in more paid subscribers.

-Among the changes announced today, users can now pick and play songs in any order from 15 of Spotify’s personalized discover playlists.
+Among changes announced today, users can now pick and play songs in any order from 15 of Spotify’s personalized discover playlists.
 Previously, users of the free app could only listen to playlists on shuffle.

-Users can still create their own playlists on the free app, but they don’t get the same control over the order songs are played.
-Users of the free app will also now receive recommendations of other songs to add when they save a new song to a playlist.
-The free mobile app also comes with a new home screen that emphasizes playlists.
+Users can still create their own playlists on the free app, but they don’t get control over the order those songs are played.
+The free users also now get recommendations of other songs to add when they save a new song to a playlist.
+And the free mobile app comes with a new home screen that emphasizes the playlists.

 Spotify is also introducing a “data saver” option that the company claims can help users of the free app cut their data consumption by up to 75 percent.
 Users will have to manually switch on the data saver option if they want to use it when they download the new version of the free app.